Updated: May 6

 I’m a people watcher.
 I don’t like to watch grumpy people, or beautiful people.
 I’m not watching for the best hair style, outfit, or even shoes (but I do love shoes!).
 I’m on the lookout for a very rare interaction.
 If I look long enough on any given day I’m bound to find at least one example of this almost extinct species I’m tracking.
 What is it I’m looking for?
 It’s happy couples.

 You know them when you see them.
 Lots of giggling eye contact, a significant amount of shoulder bumps and sideways smiles.
 It’s really delightful to watch when they don’t know you’re looking.
-It give me goosebumps to take it all in.
+It gives me goosebumps to take it all in.

 What’s the secret?